-- (4) Where the circumstances in item 2 apply to an Enterprise, it shall set out the effects of adopting the new accounting principles with respect to profits and losses in notes to the first quarter, semi-annual, third quarter, and yearly financial reports and operational reports in the accounting year during which the new accounting principles are adopted. - (5) With the exception of asset purchases to which newly adopted accounting principles are applied, which may be exempted from application of the provisions of each of the preceding items, where any other changes in accounting principles have not been reported for approval and recordation in accordance with regulations prior to their adoption, the financial report and operational report for the year in which the new principles were adopted shall be rewritten, and the new principles may be adopted only in the year following for approval and recordation of the applementary report.. - 2.Accounting estimates relating to changes in the useful life of depreciable assets and the effective period of intangible assents shall be handled in accordance with items 1,4, and 5 of the preceding subparagraph.
+(4) Where the circumstances in item 2 apply to a Non-life Enterprise, it shall set out the effects of adopting the new accounting principles with respect to profits and losses in notes to the first quarter, semi-annual, third quarter, and yearly financial reports and operational reports in the accounting year during which the new accounting principles are adopted.

+(5) With the exception of asset purchases to which newly adopted accounting principles are applied, which may be exempted from application of the provisions of each of the preceding items, where any other changes in accounting principles have not been reported for approval and recordation in accordance with regulations prior to their adoption, the financial report and operational report for the year in which the new principles were adopted shall be rewritten, and the new principles may be adopted only in the year following approval and recordation of the supplementary report.

+2. Accounting estimates relating to changes in the estimated useful life of depreciable/depletable assets and the effective period of intangible assets shall be handled in accordance with items 1, 4, and 5 of the preceding subparagraph.

-Enterprises preparing financial and operational reports and forms for affiliates in accordance with these Regulations shall obtain certification (review) by a certified public accountant, which shall be submitted to the competent authority by 30 April of the following year.
-ROC Enterprises shall submit the reports and the forms to the competent authority for recordation within 15 days of ratification by the shareholders meeting.
+Non-life Enterprises preparing financial and operational reports and forms for affiliates in accordance with these Regulations shall seek a certification (review) by a certified public accountant, which shall be submitted to the competent authority by 30 April of the following year.
+ROC Non-life Enterprises shall submit the reports and the forms to the competent authority's Department of Insurance for recordation within 15 days of ratification by the shareholders meeting or cooperative members (representatives) meeting.

-An Enterprise that prepares financial and operational reports and related appendices in accordance with these Regulations shall bind them in separate volumes to be delivered respectively to the Life Insurance Association of The Republic of China and the Insurance Institute of the Republic of China, for perusal by the general public.
+A Non-life Enterprise that prepares financial and operational reports and related appendices in accordance with these Regulations shall bind them in separate volumes to be delivered respectively to the Non-life Insurance Association of The Republic of China and the Insurance Institute of the Republic of China, for perusal by the general public.

-Public company Enterprises shall bind in separate volumes the financial report and related documents that Article 36 of the Securities and Exchange Act requires public companies to report and produce a related registration form.
+Public company Non-life Enterprises shall bind in separate volumes the financial report and related documents that Article 36 of the Securities and Exchange Act requires public companies to report and produce a related registration form.
 The related documents shall be submitted to the Ministry of Finance Securities and Futures Board, and additionally copied and delivered to the ROC Securities and Futures Institute for perusal by the general public.
-When stocks of the Enterprise are already listed on a stock exchange, copies shall also be delivered to the Taiwan Stock Exchange Corporation and the Chinese Securities Association; where the stocks are sold on an OTC market, copies shall also be delivered to the Gre Tai Securities Market and the Chinese Securities Association.
+When stocks of the Non-life Enterprise are already listed on a stock exchange, copies shall also be delivered to the Taiwan Stock Exchange Corporation and the Chinese Securities Association; where the stocks are sold on an OTC market, copies shall also be delivered to the Gre

-The forms for affiliates that a public company Enterprise is required to produce in accordance with Articles 27 and 28 herein shall also be submitted and provided in copy to the relevant agencies as provided in the preceding paragraph.

-In addition to submitting financial and operational reports pursuant to these Regulations, an Enterprise shall separately compile a comprehensive report detailing its financial and operational status within the time period prescribed by the competent authority, in form and content conforming to regulations, and submit the same to the competent authority or agencies it designates.
+Tai Securities Market and the Chinese Securities Association.
+The forms for affiliates that a public company Non-life Enterprise is required to produce in accordance with Articles 27 and 28 herein shall also be submitted and provided in copy to the relevant agencies as provided in the preceding paragraph.
+Article 33 In addition to submitting financial and operational reports pursuant to these Regulations, a Non-life Enterprise shall separately compile a comprehensive report detailing its financial and operational status within the time period prescribed by the competent authority, in form and content conforming to regulations, and submit the same to the competent authority or agencies it designates.
+Chapter VIII Supplementary Provisions Article 34 These Regulations shall be in force from 1 January 2002.
+Amendments to these Regulations shall be in force from the date of promulgation.